N0rule/vrc-osc-tizenos-hrm/README.md

 npm install
 ```
 - Wait for all the dependencies to be installed.
-- Open `config.js` and change the `hostname` and `port` to the same as on a watch.
+- Open `config.js` and change the `hostname` and `port` to match those on your watch.
+- Optionally, modify `offset` and `hrMessage` according to your preferences.
-- Type `npm run start` to start the server.
+- Type `npm run start` to initiate the server.
-- ❗Remember to check your `firewall` for blocking conection.
+- ❗ Remember to check your firewall settings to ensure there are no connection blocks.
   <br>
 <h1 align="center"> 🤝 Contributing 🤝 </h1>